 We collect and hold:

 We generally collect your personal information directly from you.
-However, in some cases, we may receive your personal information from a third party (such as another member of the OBU, a Sydney Boys High School former student, the Sydney High School Foundation Inc., social media sites and public sources).
+However, in some cases, we may receive your personal information from a third party (such as another member of the OBU, a Sydney Boys High School former student, the Sydney High School Foundation Limited, social media sites and public sources).

 Without your personal information we may not be able to process your applications or requests, perform our functions in accordance with our Constitution or provide you with some or all of our services.